apache/cloudstack-documentation/source/adminguide/hosts.rst

 .. note::
-   Guest VM limit check is not done while deploying a VM on a KVM hypervisor host.
+   Guest VM limit check is not done while deploying an Instance on a KVM hypervisor host.